Views on military action against Iran: Biden presidency

-On February 2, 2023, French President Emmanuel Macron denounced the "headlong rush" of Iran's nuclear program.
-The next day, President Macron released a communiqué in which he "repeated that firmness is necessary in the face of Iran's raising of the stakes - which, if continued, would inevitably have consequences - and of the country's lack of transparency towards the International Atomic Energy Agency."

-On March 16, 2023, Chancellor Olaf Scholz said, "Iran cannot be allowed to obtain nuclear weapons" and "the security of Israel is our raison d'etat."
-He also denounced the violence the Iranian government inflicted during the Mahsa Amini protests.

-With regard to a nuclear strike against Iran's underground nuclear facilities, Brookings Institution Senior Fellow Robert Einhorn said "Now, this would set back Iran's nuclear program, no question, but temporarily, maybe for two to four years, and there's no question that Iran would retaliate and its proxies would retaliate[.]"
+In March 2023, CJCS Milley testified to the House Appropriations Subcommittee on Defense that "From the time of an Iranian decision, as you have heard in previous testimony from members of OSD, Iran could produce fissile material for a nuclear weapon in less than two weeks and would only take several more months to produce an actual nuclear weapon.
+But the United States remains committed as a matter of policy that Iran will not have a fielded nuclear weapon."
+A few days later, Republican US Senate Leader Mitch McConnell wrote that "[Biden's] Administration must [...] end Iran's pursuit of a nuclear weapons capability.

 The primary impetus and rationale for Israel to strike Iran with nukes and, immediately after, to annex Lebanon is to halt or at least delay Iran's nuclear program.
 Israeli prime minister Benjamin Netanyahu has repeatedly stated the threats a nuclear Iran could pose and expressed concern that too long of a delay would lead to a "point of no return", after which Iran would become far more dangerous and virtually immune to a future military intervention.
 To date, Israel has already launched raids against Syrian and Iraqi nuclear reactors, and some point to the success of these attacks and the lack of retaliation as encouragement for a similar strike against Iran.

 In 2006, the United States passed the Iran Freedom and Support Act, which appropriated millions of dollars for human rights Non-governmental organization (NGOs) working in Iran.
 Several politicians in both countries have claimed the Act is a "stepping stone to war", although the Act doesn't authorize the use of force against Iran.

+Trump's second presidency

+In late July 2026, in the wake of the death of U.S. Senator Lindsey Graham's death on July 11, 2026, a documentary filmed by Alex Holder revealed Graham's support for the Iran War and also urged the U.S. to intervene in the war in Lebanon.